MagaliFabre/Boulder_bike/boulder_bike/README.md

 ## Usage

 1. Start the Rails server by running `rails server` in the `boulder_bike` directory.
-2. Start the React development server by running `npm start` in the `client` directory.
+2. Start the React development server by running `npm start` in the `bouldereact` directory.
-3. Open `http://localhost:3000/` in your browser to view the Boulder Bike Tour application.
+3. Open `http://localhost:3001/` in your browser to view the Boulder Bike Tour application.

 ## Authors

-- [Your Name]
+- Magali Fabre

 ## Acknowledgments